stakeme-team/story-validators-race/wave-2/submissions/DeSpread/submission-general-task-1.md

 ![Story Protocol DeSpread Banner](https://raw.githubusercontent.com/DeSpread/story-validator/refs/heads/main/story-validators-race/wave-2/despread.jpg)
 # Automatic Installer for the Story Node by DeSpread

 Welcome to the **Story Node Dashboard**, your all-in-one tool for effortlessly managing and monitoring your Story Node.
-With this automated installer and management dashboard, you can streamline node setup, check sync statuses, and perform upgrades with ease.
+With this automated installer and management dashboard, you can streamline node setup, check sync statuses, perform upgrades with ease, and even automate upgrades at specific block heights.

 # Key Features